brooklynrail/brooklynrail-platform/content/events/2020/07/wardell-milan-with-alvin-hall.md

       Money, has been published in 20 foreign-language editions.
 He has performed on NPR's The Moth.
 Hall lives in New York City where he's completing a memoir of his childhood and his first podcast series."
+poets:
+  - person: adjua-greaves
+    event_bio: Adjua Gargi Nzinga Greaves writes ethnobotanical literary criticism and collages detritus into heraldic devices.
+Former curator at The Poetry Project, Site Director of Wendy's Subway, and Rauschenberg artist-in-residence, she is now Young Mother of The Florxal Review.
 date: 2020-07-16 13:00:00 -0500
 end_date: 2020-07-16 14:00:00 -0500
 series: 87